diogo-santos/spring-im-mongodb/README.md

-# Spring Microservice Mongodb
+# Spring Boot with InMemory Mongodb
-Demo project for RESTful Spring Boot with MongoDb
+Demo project for Spring Boot with InMemory MongoDb

 ## What you'll need
 Java 1.8